RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

 submariner-addon-6d96c55d7c-fqk9d                                 1/1     Running   0          3m5s
 ~~~

 Now that the operator is installed its time to actually configure the multicluster hub of the RHACM product.
+First lets prepare a multiclusterhub resource yaml with the following content:

 ~~~bash
 [root@ocp4-bastion ~]# cat << EOF > ~/acm-multiclusterhub.yaml